galactic-embassy/foss-space/README.md

 ## Contributing

-We'd love for you to contribute and to make **Space Manifesto** even better than it is today!
+We'd love for you to contribute and to make **FOSS Space** even better than it is today!
 Please refer to the [contribution guidelines](.github/CONTRIBUTING.md) for information.